vlw0052/study-kanji/README.md

 - [x] Save scores and show in select menu
 - [x] Fix jisho link for kana
-- [] Make a replay button on showing score
+- [x] Make a replay button on showing score
 - [] Show full card on hold of mini card
 - [] Show list of kanji on hold of Select group
 - [] Add settings
-  - show numbers
+  - show numbers?
-  -
+  - dark mode

 ## Available Scripts